-It really is awesome to be a part of this community of other HUG leaders, and to be able to work closely with HubSpot in putting on these events for our awesome attendees.
-Again, if you are in the SLC area, are a HubSpot user or not, and you want to learn some awesome Inbound techniques, join us at an upcoming SLCHUG event.
+It really is awesome to be a part of this community of other HUG leaders and to be able to work closely with HubSpot in putting on these events for our awesome attendees.
+Again, if you are in the SLC area, are a HubSpot user or not, and want to learn some awesome Inbound techniques, join us at an upcoming SLCHUG event.

 The Keynotes Were They… Too Human?